Download the PDF

 - Recognizing community building activities as community benefit on the IRS Form 990, Schedule H for Hospitals.
 Community building activities, which include efforts to promote safe and affordable housing, economic development, environmental improvements and community cohesion, should be reported as community benefit activities.

 - Providing flexibility in federal health programs to address social needs.
 Current examples include addressing beneficiaries' unmet health-related social needs in Medicare Advantage and state Medicaid programs.
 The Centers for Medicare and Medicaid Services can make these efforts more effective by promoting strategies that states can implement to address social determinants of health.

-- The Bipartisan Background Checks Act (HR 8) and Background Check Expansion Act (S. 42), to require background checks for the sale or transfer of all firearms, including gun shows and online merchants.
-These bills, along with providing appropriations for the CDC to conduct public health research into firearm morbidity and mortality prevention, are common-sense efforts for Congress to begin addressing the gun violence epidemic.
+- Support safer communities by requiring background checks for the sale or transfer of all firearms, including gun shows and online merchants.
+Support funding for the CDC to conduct public health research into firearm morbidity and mortality prevention.